 Current Annual/Monthly Income: $300/$25

 Interest on cash isn’t a very sexy investment.
 Especially when rates are so low they are below the rate of inflation.
 However, as an old-school money nerd, I remember the days of 2%, 3%, and 4% interest on cash savings accounts.

 Interest on cash is the bare minimum investment everyone should make so your money is always working for you.

 CIT Bank is the best savings account today.
-They currently pays 1.35% on their Premier high-yield savings accounts.
+They currently pay 1.55% on their Premier high-yield savings accounts.
 That’s where I’d go if I were opening a savings account today.
-My long-time account with Capital One 360 is earning just 0.75%.
-That’s been the bottom for a while now so I need to switch soon.
+My long-time account with Capital One 360 is earning just 1.00%.

 #4 Peer to Peer Lending

 Lending Club was a solid investment for the first four years I participated.
 My returns were above 9% for most of that time.
 However, in the past 12 months, earnings have taken a hit and are now in the 6.5% range.
 This is due to the widely reported note mispricings by Lending Club.
 They’ve since updated their credit model and hopefully returns will recover.